-- Read and observe the safety rules. - Follow a regular schedule in maintaining, caring for and using your tractor. - Follow the instructions in the Maintenance and Storage sections of this manual. - Wear proper Personal Protective Equipment (PPE) while operating this machine, including (at a minimum) sturdy footwear, eye protection, and hearing protection.
-Do not mow in shorts and/or open toed footwear. - Always let someone know you are outside mowing.
+- Read and observe the safety rules. - Follow a regular schedule in maintaining, caring for and using your tractor. - Follow the instructions under "Maintenance" and "Storage" sections of this manual. - Wear proper Personal Protective Equipment (PPE) while operating this machine, including (at a minimum) sturdy footwear, eye protection, and hearing protection.
+Do not mow in short and/or, open toed footwear. - Always let someone know you are outside mowing.